LambdaLabsML/dreambooth/neurips2022/README.md

 <img src="./images/train.jpg" alt="drawing" style="width:640px;"/>

+Also don't forget to checkout [our case studies](https://wandb.ai/justinpinkney/dreambooth/reports/Training-comparisons--VmlldzozMDM0MzY2) for different training settings.

 ### Run `test_prompt.ipynb`, `test_many_prompts.ipynb`, and `test_param.ipynb`
 You can use these notebooks to play with the model you just trained.